PraJJwal0599/PraJJwal0599/README.md

-# Hi, I'm Prajjwal 👋
+<h1 align="center">Hi, I'm Prajjwal 👋</h1>

-### Machine Learning Engineer · Data Science MSc
+---

-I turn messy data into stories that drive real decisions — building **RAG systems**, training models that (mostly) behave, and untangling complex pipelines.
-Endlessly curious: no dataset is too messy, no rabbit hole too deep if it uncovers something new.
+I'm building **AI for healthcare** from the ground up as a founding engineer — which means I wear a lot of hats: ML engineer one hour, software engineer the next, AI/GenAI engineer after that.
+Day to day I turn messy data into **RAG systems**, models that (mostly) behave, and pipelines that hold together.

-Off the clock, you'll find me deep in AAA titles or EA FC, music turned up, or bingeing anime and series to recharge.
-Work meets play — lifelong learning never stops.
+Curious by default: no dataset is too messy, no rabbit hole too deep if it uncovers something new.
+Off the clock — AAA titles & EA FC, music turned up, and anime/series to recharge.
+Lifelong learning never stops.

 ---